-MT 3123 Math for Teachers: P-4
+MT 3133 Math for Teachers I

 Place value and numeration systems, concept and operations of addition and subtraction, operations of multiplication and division, number theory concepts and operations, concepts and operations of fractions and decimals, graphs, data, statistics, and probability, geometric figures and relationships, measurement concepts and operations.
 Common Core State Standards (CCSS) for K-4 are the basis for instruction and classroom practices.
-Prerequisite: MT 1133, or MT 1153, or higher level.
+Prerequisite: Successful completion of MT 1133, or MT 1153, or higher level with a passing grade.
 Must be an education major or receive prior permission.
 Fall.